RaynorUE/snich/FeatureRoadmap.md

 ## [Definitly going to implement]()

+- Global Default Table Config (In root of workspace folder.
+Add new command for config global default table.)
+    - Instance Specific tables override global.
+- Update existing "Configure Synced Table" functionality to create a global defaults on first instance setup.
+- Update Current command to be "Configure table for instance"
 - Open in Browser
     - Opens record in web browser to do anything you can't do in here.